Honorees

 ASHLEY JUDD

-Actress & Author
+2018 Changemaker Honoree and remove Actress & Author

-Nominated for several Golden Globe and Emmy awards, Ashley Judd received the “Changemaker Award” for her work as the Global Goodwill Ambassador with the United Nations Population Fund (UNFPA).
+Nominated for several Golden Globe and Emmy awards, Actress & Author Ashley Judd received the “Changemaker Award” for her work as the Global Goodwill Ambassador with the United Nations Population Fund (UNFPA).
 As a feminist and social justice humanitarian, Ashley has been working internationally, with NGO’s, grass roots organizations, governments, and supranational bodies since 2004.
 In 2018 Ashley was named one of TIME Magazine’s Person of The Year for her activism and leadership in the feminist movement.

 RENÉE ZELLWEGER

-Actress & Humanitarian
+2017 Changemaker Honoree, removing Actress & Humanitarian

 Academy Award-winning actress Renée Zellweger received the “Changemaker Award” for her leadership and support in the search for effective treatments and a cure for amyotrophic lateral sclerosis (ALS), in honor of her dear friend Nanci Ryder, veteran publicist and co-founder of BWR Public Relations who was diagnosed in 2014, as well as her work with the SIMS Foundation, a charitable foundation dedicated to support those in the Austin music industry, suffering from depression and mental health illnesses.